fuzzymfx/fuzzymfx.github.io/content/posts/dsa.md

 		cout<<"The top element is:"<<pq.top()<<endl;
 		```

 	2. **Deques** - Deques(Double-ended queues) are a type of queue where elements can be added or removed from both the front and the rear.
-They are implemented using arrays.
 They are used in applications where elements need to be added or removed from both ends, such as in a sliding window, etc.

 		```cpp
 		#include <deque>